emmabostian/FEM-design-systems-docs/lessons/accessibility-resources.md

 title: "Accessibility resources"
 section: "Tools and resources"
 order: 70
+description: Accessibility is extremely important in design systems so here a a few resources for learning more.
 ---

 Making the components you build accessible is an important topic.
 A component being accessible means that it's usable by as many people as possible regardless of disability.